19hours/sg-statutes/Acts/Employment Act.md

 (b) instantly suspend him from work without payment of salary for a period not exceeding one week.

-(2) Notwithstanding subsection (1), where a relevant employee considers that he has been dismissed without just cause or excuse by his employer, he may, within one month of the dismissal, make representations in writing to the Minister to be reinstated in his former employment.
+(2) Despite subsection (1), but subject to section 3 of the Employment Claims Act 2016 (Act 21 of 2016), where a relevant employee considers that he has been dismissed without just cause or excuse by his employer, the employee may lodge a claim, under section 13 of that Act, for one of the following remedies:

+(a) reinstatement in his former employment;

+(b) compensation.

-[Act 26 of 2013 wef 01/04/2014]
+[Act 55 of 2018 wef 01/04/2019]

 (2A) For the purposes of subsection (2), a relevant employee means —